top of page

 CANCER AND AGING / SOMATIC MUTATIONS / EARLY CANCER DETECTION

 Research at the Risques Lab focuses on the study of somatic mutations in aging and early cancer with the ultimate goal of enabling the development of better biomarkers for early cancer detection and prediction.
-Currently, our main projects involve the application of ultra-accurate deep sequencing to characterize age-related somatic mutations and their association with cancer risk; to detect cancer mutations in liquid biopsies, and to trace somatic evolution based on polyguanine tract mutations.
+Currently, our main projects involve the application of ultra-accurate deep sequencing to characterize somatic mutations; to detect cancer mutations in liquid biopsies, and to determine how cancer risk factors shape the clonal landscapes of human tissues.

 fromheretothere3.png